 Stephanie Knightleigh in Edgar & Ellen occasionally falls into this, either being nice toward her little brother, helpful toward her equally jerkish advesaries, or being surpisingly Badass in her scuffles with them that even they respect her for it.
 This is a contrast to the book series the show is loosely based on, where the twins gradually become better people while Stephanie is a sociopath with little in the way of redeeming traits.

 Ashley A from Recess could count.
 When she is kicked out of the clique she befriends Gretchen and during the Little Miss Blush beauty pageant she secretly congratulates Spinelli.
-She has also asked the gang for help on other occasions.
+She has also asked the gang for help on other occasions, and is seen talking to the less popular kids on the playground like The Diggers.
 Sometimes the other three Ashleys can also be convinced to be nice and do good, like in "The Great Can Drive" and "League of Randalls".